Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly contains command to list hidden, user and group id of a directory

 6-firstdirectory contains command to create a file in a folder other than the current one

+updated the contents of readme and creted 7-moveth... file